The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Main Theorem

-because we can create a circuit that is a collection of $k$ circuits corresponding to the multiset of $p$, where each one is of size $100 \log \left( T^{\frac{1}{2^{20}\sqrt{\log(T)}}} \right)$.
-Combining \eqref{eq:kbound} and \eqref{eq:finalrepresentation} we get that the size of the circuit succinctly representing the strategy $p$ is bounded by

-This implies that $p$ can be implemented by a $T$-sized succinctly representable circuit.
-The same hold for $r$.
-Let's call the strategy corresponding to $p$, $\ver_\text{Nash}$, and the strategy corresponding to $r$, $\prov_\text{Nash}$.
+because we can create a circuit that is a collection of $k(n)$ circuits corresponding to the multiset of $p$, where each one is of size $s(n)$ with additional gadgets of size $O(\log(k))$ activating the corresponding gate depending on the randomness determining a strategy.
+This implies that $p$ can be implemented by a $S(n)$-sized circuit.
+The same holds for $r$.
+Let's call the strategy corresponding to $p$, $\ver^n_\text{Nash}$, and the strategy corresponding to $r$, $\prov^n_\text{Nash}$.